Caversham, Reading: Geography

 The shopping area and immediate residential surrounds that form Central Caversham are surrounded by more recent developments that form bolt-on additions to the suburb: Caversham Heights on the higher ground to the west, Lower Caversham to the south east, and Caversham Park Village to the north east on what was the parkland of Caversham Park.
 Emmer Green, to the north, is an older village but is generally considered part of Caversham.
 Elevations of homes vary from 37m above mean sea level to 92m at the top of Caversham Park, three metres short of the highest point in the east of the area.
 The bank of the river has the Thames Path National Trail except to the west of Caversham, where it reverses banks at Reading Bridge.

 Between Mapledurham on the Thames and Caversham Heights, adjoining their respective golf courses is a western narrow outcrop of the northern foothills that reaches 95m AOD.
 The low Chiltern Hills on the north bank of the River Thames are therefore higher than the land on the opposite bank, providing wide views to the south.
 On the northern edge of Caversham is the Local nature reserve of Clayfield Copse.
-The carved Caversham village sign, carved by a local craftsman, is mounted on a tall Oak post in the village centre.
+The Caversham village sign, carved by a local craftsman, is mounted on a tall Oak post in the village centre.